xh/hoist-react/README.md

 available to application code, use the`XH.installServicesAsync()` method.
 This method will construct, initialize, and install the services as a property on the XH object.
 Note that there is a strict expectation that service classes will be named ending with the word 'Service', e.g.
-`MyCustomService.`.
-The installed instance in this case would then be made available to application code as `XH.myCustomService'.
+`MyCustomService`.
+The installed instance in this case would then be made available to application code as `XH.myCustomService`.

 Many core Hoist features are exposed on the client via services such as `PrefService`, `ConfigService`, and `IdentityService`.
 See these examples for a better understanding of the kind of